Is there an on-campus housing requirement?

 Returning resident will reapply for housing in the Spring semester.
 Complete information is sent to residents in January.
 Students not currently living on-campus may inquire at the RLSH central office in Boaz regarding the application process.

-As we transition to the new Residential Commons (RC) model for undergraduate student housing, the assignment process will also change.
-Incoming students will be randomly assigned to an RC and will live in their RC for two years.
-Each RC will house students from across campus representing all SMU colleged and schools.
+Incoming students will be distributed to an RC and will live in their RC for two years.
+Each RC will house students from across campus representing all SMU colleges and schools.
 Specific RCs cannot be requested.

 Can I choose my roommate?
 How about suitemates?